general-CbIC/poolex/README.md

 ## Usage

-In the most typical use of Poolex, you only need to start pool of workers as a child of your application.
+In the most typical use of Poolex, you only need to start a pool of workers as a child of your application.

 ```elixir
 children = [